 - Gain foundational understanding of the CPT coding system and its unique attributes

 - Learn how CPT coding accurately captures procedures in the different body systems

 - Practice your new CPT skills on real-world procedural cases

 Step 1.
-CPT: Introduction to Procedural Coding starts with foundational knowledge.
+CPT: Procedural Coding starts with foundational knowledge.
 Coders learn the principals governing accurate and complete CPT coding in any setting and any body system.